CHERTS/ocserv_docker/README.md

 `NO_TEST_USER`, while this variable is set to not empty, the `test` user will not be created.
 You have to create your own user with password.
 The default value is to create `test` user with random password.

+`NO_CREATE_DH_PARAMS`, while this variable is set to not empty, the DH params file will not be created.
+You have to create your own DH params file and set path to file into config ocserv (dh-params option).
+The default value is to generate DH params file automaticaly if not exist.

+`NO_CREATE_SERVER_CERT`, while this variable is set to not empty, the server certificate file will not be created.
+You have to create your own server certificate file and set path to file into config ocserv (server-cert and server-key option).
+The default value is to generate server certificate file automaticaly if not exist.

 The default values of the above environment variables:

 |   Variable   |     Default     |